gerases/vim-rspec-puppet/README.md

 # Install
 <to be documented>
-Install using https://github.com/junegunn/vim-plug or something similar.
+Install using https://github.com/junegunn/vim-plug or another vim plugin system.
+If you don't have a plugin system (you really should), put the file in a location that is sourced by Vim such as `~/.vim/plugin`.

 # Use
 Create a binding of your choice.
 For example:
 ```
 " Run rspec
 nnoremap <leader>rs :call Run_Spec()<CR>